Emergency Preparedness Agreements

 Posttraumatic stress disorder

 A number of people are struggling with long-term repercussions from dramatic life events.
 Memories of the incident(s) can return and create problems for work and leisure far beyond the immediate period after the incident.
-Center of Crisis Intervention has been a pioneering center for the introduction of new treatments for helping when problems ensue, partly to having foreign professionals to Norway to stimulate knowledge among Norwegian professionals, partly by developing and refining methods at the center.
-This has made Center for Crisis Intervention an important resource for clients seeking help for post-traumatic problems, as an addition to other professionals in Norway that are continuing to develop their knowledge in this area.
+Clinic for Crisis Psychology has been a pioneering center for the introduction of new treatments for helping when problems ensue, partly to having foreign professionals to Norway to stimulate knowledge among Norwegian professionals, partly by developing and refining methods at the center.
+This has made Clinic for Crisis Psychology an important resource for clients seeking help for post-traumatic problems, as an addition to other professionals in Norway that are continuing to develop their knowledge in this area.

 Emergency personnel (police, health workers and paramedics)

 For many years we have contributed to the improvement of skills in this field through lectures and research.
 We have conducted research on personnel’s reactions following accidents and disasters.
 One of the center's employees have worked extensively with police officers in relation to crisis, in close collaboration with the Ministry of Justice.
 In addition, he has worked to develop good peer support systems within the police.
 In our coverage area, as well as elsewhere in the country, we have assisted the police and other groups of personnel after critical incidents.

 Children who are experiencing or have experienced war and disasters